Afro-Guyanese: The Bacoo

+Social experience

 Slavery had a devastating impact on family and social structure, as individual family member were bought and sold with little regard to kinship or relation.
 Marriage was not legally recognized for slaves, and even after emancipation, weddings and legal marriages were cost-prohibitive.
 Household compositions vary, and can be matriarchal or a nuclear family unit.

-Although the greatest numbers of Afro-Guyanese are Christian, there are also followers of obeah, a folk religion of African origin, which incorporates beliefs and practices of all the immigrant groups.

 Afro-Guyanese make up a significant portion of the public sector workforce.
 Afro-Guyanese face challenges to private sector involvement, such as access to financing.
 In politics, Afro-Guyanese make up a large portion of A Partnership for National Unity party voters.

-In 2017, a United Nations expert group determined that Afro-Guyanese face discrimination in law enforcement, employment, and education.
+In 2017, a United Nations expert group determined that Afro-Guyanese face discrimination in law enforcement, employment, and education, despite that Afro-Guyanese make up 90% of the workforce in these named areas.